Cidree/duckh3/README.md

 <!-- badges: end -->

+> ⚠️ 🦆 {duckh3} is a work in progress!
+We’re actively building and
+> refining the package.
+Function names, arguments, and behaviour may
+> change as the API matures.
+Feedback and bug reports are very welcome
+> via GitHub Issues.
+Thanks for being an early user! 🙏

 **{duckh3}** provides fast, memory-efficient functions for analysing and manipulating large spatial/non-spatial datasets using the [H3 hierarchical indexing system](https://h3geo.org/) in R. It bridges